Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Christin Hume, Unsplash

 When you or others commit to owning cats, it’s about more than just laws or regulations.
-You should feel confident that you have all the resources necessary to care for these animals in every way, from diet to emergency care.
+You should feel confident that you have all the resources necessary to care for the animals in every way, from a healthy diet to emergency care.

 To make sure you are doing everything correctly as a pet owner, consider this: